sqsong66/QRCodeScan/README.md

-# QRCodeScan
+# QRCodeScan Library
-A Qr code scanning library based on ZXing.
+A qr code scanning library based on ZXing.